Emeraude/annuaire80/README.md

 	"services": { // the list of services
 		"80": "Annuaire80" // the key is the port, the value is the display name },
-	"port": 80, // the port used by Annuaire80
+	"host": "127.0.0.1", // the server to check the ports "port": 80, // the port used by Annuaire80
-	"title": "Annuaire80", // the title of the page "time": 10 // the delay in seconds between two updates of the active services list }
+	"title": "Annuaire80", // the title of the page "protocol": "http", // the protocol used for the links "time": 10 // the delay in seconds between two updates of the active services list }
 ```